 may generally exchange these units once per quarter for (i) shares of Class A common stock on a one-for-one basis (subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications) or (ii) cash from an offering of shares of Class A common stock (based on the net proceeds received by us for such shares in such offering) with the form of consideration determined by us.
-The PWP OpCo LPA contains restrictions on the ability to exchange PWP OpCo Class A partnership units for shares of Class A common stock or cash from an offering of shares of Class A common stock, for the following periods: (i) PWP OpCo Class A partnership units held by Professional Partners are subject to a restriction for time periods that are fully back-to-back with the lock-up periods contemplated in the amended and restated limited partnership agreement of Professional Partners (generally speaking, such lock-up periods (a) for Legacy Partners, the lock-up period expired on December 24, 2021; and (b) for Working Partners, are between three to five years after the Closing), (ii) the restriction on the PWP OpCo Class A partnership units held by ILPs that existed at the time of the Business Combination expired on December 24, 2021, and (iii) any other outstanding PWP OpCo Class A partnership units not previously covered by clauses (i) and (ii) above are subject to such restriction for a period of twelve months (or longer) following the date on which such PWP OpCo Class A partnership units were acquired.
+The PWP OpCo LPA contains restrictions on the ability to exchange PWP OpCo Class A partnership units for shares of Class A common stock or cash from an offering of shares of Class A common stock, for the following periods: (i) PWP OpCo Class A partnership units held by Professional Partners are subject to a restriction for time periods that are fully back-to-back with the lock-up periods contemplated in the amended and restated limited partnership agreement of Professional Partners, are between three to five years after the Closing), (ii) the restriction on the PWP OpCo Class A partnership units held by ILPs that existed at the time of the Business Combination expired on December 24, 2021, and (iii) any other outstanding PWP OpCo Class A partnership units not previously covered by clauses (i) and (ii) above are subject to such restriction for a period of twelve months (or longer) following the date on which such PWP OpCo Class A partnership units were acquired.
 PWP GP may waive the foregoing restrictions for any single holder with respect to all or a portion of such holder's units, with no obligation to do so for any other holder.
-As of December 24, 2021, the six-month anniversary of the closing of the Business Combination-Related Agreements- PWP OpCo Class A partnership units are no longer subject to the transfer and vesting restrictions.
+As of December 24, 2021, the six-month anniversary of the closing of the Business Combination, 10,346,291.665 of the PWP OpCo Class A partnership units are no longer subject to the transfer and vesting restrictions.
 See "Business Combination-Related Agreements- PWP OpCo Limited Partnership Agreement" for additional information.

 The following table summarizes the transfer or exchange restrictions applicable to certain shares of our Class A common stock and PWP OpCo Class A partnership units and shares of our Class B common stock that are exchangeable into shares of our Class A common stock following this offering.
-Unless expressly indicated otherwise, the information in the table below is based on the numbers of shares of Class A common stock, shares of Class B common stock and PWP OpCo Class A partnership units outstanding and exchange eligibility as of January 13, 2022.
+Unless expressly indicated otherwise, the information in the table below is based on the numbers of shares of Class A common stock, shares of Class B common stock and PWP OpCo Class A common stock and PWP OpCo Class A partnership units outstanding and exchange eligibility as of January 13, 2022.

-Summary of Post-Offering Contractual Transfer or Redemption/Exchange Restrictions on Our Class A Common Stock, Class B Common Stock and PWP OpCo Class A Partnership Units $^{(1)}$
+Summary of Post-Offering Contractual Transfer or Redemption/Exchange Restrictions on Our Class A Common Stock, Class B Common Stock and PWP OpCo Class A Partnership Units(1)